 You obviously don’t do all this on your own…

-No, we have a fantastic team here at Jems including myself, my sister DA, our head girl Deanna and Claire and Catherine.
+No, we have a fantastic team here at Jems including myself, my sister DA, Claire and Kathryn.
 We also work with two amazing jewellers, and this allows us to commission exquisite pieces based on a client’s brief.

 We suggest you pop into Jems and let John and the team charm you with their pearls of wisdom and intricate knowledge of the items available instore.

 Jems of Remuera, 363 Remuera Road, Remuera, Auckland